applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ## Defining the problem <link src="P7kHdy"/>

-As mentioned above, if we want to perform a homology search we'll have one or more *query sequences*, and for each we want to know which sequence(s) in a reference database it is most similar to.
+As mentioned above, if we want to perform a homology search we'll have one or more *query sequences*, and for each we want to know which sequence(s) in a reference database they are most similar to.

 Sequence homology searching can be implemented in a few ways.
 In this chapter, we'll use the local alignment function that we worked with in [the Pairwise Alignment chapter](alias://a76822), ``local_pairwise_align_ssw``, run it many times to search one *query* sequence against many *reference* sequences, and investigate the highest scoring alignment(s) to identify the best database match.
 Remember that you can always get help with a function by passing it as an argument to ``help``: